Tropical Forages: an interactive selection tool

 In what context is this tool useful?

-This tool is useful in a context where users need to:
+This tool helps researchers, advisors, development specialists and farmers.
+It is useful in a context where users need to:

 • Identify a list of forage species suitable for particular combinations of climates, soils, production systems and management,